-The quantitative disclosures are made on the basis of consolidated audited financial statements of EBL and its subsidiaries as at and for the year ended 31 December 2020.
-Those are prepared under relevant International Accounting and Financial Reporting Standards and related circulars/ instructions issued by Bangladesh Bank from time to time.
+The quantitative disclosures are made on the basis of consolidated audited financial statements of EBL and its subsidiaries as at and for the year ended on 31 December 2021.
+Those are prepared under relevant International Accounting and Financial Reporting Standards and related circulars/ instructions issued by Bangladesh Bank.
 The assets, liabilities, revenues and expenses of the subsidiaries are combined with those of the parent company (EBL), eliminating intercompany transactions.
-Assets of the subsidiaries are risk weighted and equities of subsidiaries are crossed out with the investment of EBL while consolidating.
-So, information presented in the 'Quantitative Disclosures' section can easily be verified and validated with corresponding information presented in the consolidated and separate audited financial statements of EBL (Group and Bank) available on the website of the Bank (www.ebl. com.bd).
+Assets of the subsidiaries are risk weighted and equities of subsidiaries are crossed out with the investment of EBL on consolidation.
+So, information presented in the 'Quantitative Disclosures' section can easily be verified and validated with corresponding information presented in the consolidated and separate audited financial statements of EBL (Group and Bank) available on the website of the Bank (www. ebl.com.bd).
 The report is prepared once a year and is available in the website.